Terraform Cheat Sheet

 • Invoke only upstream APIs for the basic CRUD operations

-• supports multiple provider instances using alias for e.g. multiple aws provides with different region
+• Supports multiple provider instances using alias for e.g. multiple AWS providers with different regions

 • Most providers configure a specific infrastructure platform (either cloud or self-hosted).